 If You Were Not Full Focused On Your Exam, You Should Likely Void.

 Your mind isn’t on the exam, an unprecedented event happened that threw you off.
 Now everyone is different and some of us might still be able to tackle the MCAT despite hearing heart-wrenching news.
 But for the majority of us, it’s too much to handle.
 Other unprecedented events might include sudden sickness, a fire alarm, or a power outage.
 If you feel that your focus is off and you’ve lost the rhythm/groove you were in, voiding your MCAT exam would be a viable option.

-Now, what do I mean by that?
 If you find yourself taking the MCAT and are quickly caught off guard by the difficulty of the questions, more likely than not other pre-med students taking the exam that day feel the same way as you do.
-Because the MCAT is scaled, your performance is based relative on how everyone who took the exam that day did.
+Because the MCAT is scaled, your performance is based relative to how everyone who took the exam that day did.
 Essentially you’ll need fewer questions marked correct to get the score you were hoping for.